MatthijsKamstra/haxephp/follow.md

 #Who to follow

 The Haxe community is a pleasant one.
-So if you have questions, just got the [google haxe group](https://groups.google.com/forum/#!topic/haxelang/) and ask it.
+If you have questions, just got the [google haxe group](https://groups.google.com/forum/#!topic/haxelang/) and ask it.

-You can also be non verbal and just follow Haxe people on Twitter for example I have compiled a list of Haxe peeps with there speciality
+You can also be non verbal and just follow Haxe people on Twitter for example.
+I have compiled a list of Haxe peeps with there specialty

 ##Haxe in general